 All of these groups’ innovative communications channels were first offered to the Texas home-school regional groups.
 When these regionals declined to become part of this internet networking alliance, Jube continued to work with individual Texas home-schooling families and individual home education leaders through these online venues.
 Eventually, more than 20,000 home educating families across Texas became part of this pioneering online network.

-Having grown and developed over 20 years, in 2014, the SETHSA board voted to change the name and geographical scope of the organization, becoming Texas Home Educators.
+With the growth of the online network over 20 years, in 2014, the SETHSA board approved a merger.
+They voted to change the name and geographical scope of the SETHSA organization, launching as Texas Home Educators in 2015.
 With this dramatic change in direction, Jim Dankworth was welcomed aboard as the new president of Texas Home Educators, and the building of a new team commenced.